aimms/user-guide/aimms-ide/Aimms/Options/Project/End-User Menus/End-User_Menus_-_Toolbar_for_M.rst

-With this option you can specify an alternative toolbar for the message window.
+With this option you can specify an alternative toolbar for the :ref:`aimmshelp13-Messages_Window`.